mdminhazulhaque/ssh-tunnel-manager/README.md

 * Gracefully close SSH session instead of `kill`
 * Allow adding/editing/deleting hosts using the GUI
-* Store the config in `QSettings` instead of local JSON file
+* Store the config in `QSettings` instead of local yml file